What is Single Sign-On?

 - Since it won't find one (user didn't log into the server before) the server returns a request for user credentials

 - User enters and sends credentials (it can be multifunction authentication or just a single password)

 - Central server makes a record of that session

 - Send back the access token to the user

-Although some users consider the single sign on authentication risky, there are improved methods for sharing access information that make SSO applicable to access control, making the best of its benefits.
+Although some users consider the single sign-on authentication risky, there are improved methods for sharing access information that makes SSO applicable to access control, making the best of its benefits.
 For example, the shared secret method has better security attributes than its predecessors, which enhanced by the SHA1 digest of a shared secret.